mpvnet-player/mpv.net/README.md

 - Configuration files that are easy to read and edit
 - Searchable command palette to quickly launch commands and look for keys ([Screenshot](#command-palette-screenshot))
 - Modern WPF based graphical user interface with dark mode ([Screenshot](#config-editor-screenshot))
-- Addon/extension API for .NET languages
+- Extension API for .NET languages
 - Scripting API for Python, C#, Lua, JavaScript and PowerShell ([Wiki](https://github.com/stax76/mpv.net/wiki/Scripting))
 - Language agnostic JSON IPC to control the player with a external programs
 - On Screen Controler (OSC, play control buttons)